p17204296/iot-MERN-app/README.md

 - Should be running on Port 8000 (http://localhost:8000)

+**To Run Tests**
+Enter in terminal `npm run test`

+- This will run the unit and integration tests
+- The coverage report is available in coverage directory in `index.html` under server

 ## Set up Front-End Client

 - cd out of backend and cd into frontend client directory: `cd ..\client\`